DS-project-2025-team/ds-project-2025/docs/final_report/parts/prototype.typ

 In this section, we first introduce the (partially) implemented features.
 Next, we discuss the architecture and architectural choices we made.
-Lastly, we briefly introduce how the prototype runs and how we tested it.
+Lastly, we briefly introduce how the prototype runs.

 == Features